-- Each year the District will seek conferral with a representative of the Texas Railroad Commission (RRC) on the impact of oil and gas production or waste and disposal operations associated with oil and gas production on groundwater availability and quality, as well as the impact of groundwater production on the production of oil and gas in the District. - 2.
-Also, during each year the District will evaluate all permit applications for new production injection or disposal wells permitted by the Railroad Commission, if any are filed, and the information submitted by the applicants on those wells prior to drilling, in order to assess the impact of these wells on the groundwater resources in the District.
+1. Each year the District will seek conferral with a representative of the Texas Railroad Commission (RRC) on the

+2. During each year the District will evaluate all permit applications for new production injection or disposal wells permitted by the Railroad Commission, if any are filed, and the information submitted by the applicants on those wells prior to drilling to assess the impact of these wells on the groundwater resources in the District.

 - 1. Will seek conferral annually with a representative of the Texas RRC; - 2.
 The addition of available RRC well data to the District's database; - 3.
-Report the PCCD Board of Directors when groundwater well to new permit applications are filed, and the possible impacts of those new wells on the groundwater resources in the District; and

-4. Annual reports to the Board about consumption and use of groundwater for commercial purposes, including irrigation uses and enhanced oil and gas production when information is available.
+Report to the PCCD Board of Directors when new groundwater well permit applications are filed, and the possible impacts of those new wells on the groundwater resources in the District; and - 4.
+Annual reports to the Board about consumption and use of groundwater for commercial purposes, including irrigation uses and enhanced oil and gas production when information is available.

-10.7 Addressing Conservation, Recharge Enhancement, Rainwater Harvesting,

-Precipitation Enhancement, or Brush Control where appropriate and cost-effective
+10.7 Addressing Conservation, Recharge Enhancement, Rainwater Harvesting, Precipitation Enhancement, or Brush Control where Appropriate and cost-effective